MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-export/continuous-data-export.md

 * **External table storage accounts**:

-  * For best performance, the database and the storage account(s) should be colocated in the same Azure region.
+  * For best performance, the database and the storage accounts should be colocated in the same Azure region.
   * Continuous export works in a distributed manner, such that all nodes are exporting concurrently.
 On large databases, and if the exported data volume is large, this might lead to storage throttling.
-It's recommended to configure multiple storage accounts for the external table.
-See [storage failures during export commands](export-data-to-storage.md#failures-during-export-commands) for more details.
+The recommendation is to configure multiple storage accounts for the external table.
+For more information, see [storage failures during export commands](export-data-to-storage.md#failures-during-export-commands).

 ## Exactly once export